Lepton pair production from a hot and dense QCD medium in the presence of an arbitrary magnetic field: Introduction

 Studying many particle systems, particularly that of the strongly interacting quantum chromodynamics (QCD) medium created in heavy ion collisions (HIC) is one of the most interesting areas of high energy physics~\cite{Muller:1983ed,Heinz:2000bk,Pasechnik:2016wkt}.
 The richness of the subject is constantly growing with time, specifically due to the gradual incorporation of different extreme conditions that the created medium can be subjected to in such collisions.
 These extreme conditions can be in terms of tremendously high temperature, density, magnetic field, isospin density etc~\cite{Fukushima:2011jc,Yagi:2005yb}.

-Recently a lot of efforts have been put to understand the properties of the medium in presence of a magnetic field ($eB$), which is supposed to be robust in magnitude in HICs because of their noncentrality \textemdash\, $eB\sim m_\pi^2$ in Relativistic Heavy Ion Collider (RHIC) and $\sim10\,m_\pi^2$ in Large Hadron Collider (LHC)~\cite{Skokov:2009qp}.
+A lot of efforts have been put to understand the properties of the medium in presence of a magnetic field ($eB$), which is supposed to be robust in magnitude in HICs because of their noncentrality \textemdash\, $eB\sim m_\pi^2$ in Relativistic Heavy Ion Collider (RHIC) and $\sim10\,m_\pi^2$ in Large Hadron Collider (LHC)~\cite{Skokov:2009qp}.
 Thus, it is expected that the medium properties will be affected by the magnetic field~\cite{Kharzeev:2013jha,Miransky:2015ava}.
 The same has been demonstrated by several interesting studies in the recent past, in the process catering some novel effects, e.g. magnetic catalysis (MC)~\cite{Gusynin:1994re}, inverse magnetic catalysis (IMC)~\cite{Bali:2012zg,Bali:2011qj}, chiral magnetic effect (CME)~\cite{Fukushima:2008xe} etc. One may also assume the strong magnetic field created in such collisions to be present for an extended period during the evolution of the QCD medium starting from the noncentral HICs~\cite{Tuchin:2015oka, Skokov:2009qp,Guo:2019mgh}.
+Although recently some opposing views have been proposed which suggest that the search for any magnetic effects in the HIC would be highly challenging due to the short lifetime of the induced magnetic field~\cite{Wang:2021oqq}, in accordance with the non-observation of CME signals in the isobar experiments~\cite{STAR:2021mii}